-The Company reviews its long-lived assets for impairment in accordance with ASC 360.
+The Company reviews its long-lived assets for impairment in accordance with Accounting Standards Codification (ASC) 360, Property Plant and Equipment ("ASC 360").
 See Note 2 in the Notes to Consolidated Financial Statements for further information.
-In 2012 and 2011, impairment charges of \$93,000 and \$165,000, respectively, were recognized within selling and administrative expenses to write down the fixed assets of certain retail locations that were deemed unprofitable.
+In 2012 and 2011, impairment charges of \$93,000 and \$165,000, respectively, were recognized within selling and administrative expenses to write down the fixed assets of certain retail locations that were unprofitable.
 Those locations have closed or are slated to close when their respective lease terms expire.
 In 2012, seven retail locations closed and in 2011, five locations closed.
 In general, earnings from operations for the retail segment have improved as fixed assets have been written down and underperforming stores have closed.
+In 2013, the Company expects to close three more locations.